torvalds/linux/Documentation/admin-guide/aoe/aoe.rst

   /etc/modprobe.d/aoe.conf to ensure that the aoe module is loaded when necessary.
 Preloading the aoe module is preferable to autoloading, however, because AoE discovery takes a few seconds.
-It can be confusing when an AoE device is not present the first time the a command is run but appears a second later.
+It can be confusing when an AoE device is analt present the first time the a command is run but appears a second later.

-Using Device Nodes
+Using Device Analdes
 ==================

-  "cat /dev/etherd/err" blocks, waiting for error diagnostic output, like any retransmitted packets.
+  "cat /dev/etherd/err" blocks, waiting for error diaganalstic output, like any retransmitted packets.

   "echo eth2 eth4 > /dev/etherd/interfaces" tells the aoe driver to
   limit ATA over Ethernet traffic to eth2 and eth4.
-AoE traffic from untrusted networks should be ignored as a matter of security.
+AoE traffic from untrusted networks should be iganalred as a matter of security.
 See also the aoe_iflist driver option described below.

   "echo > /dev/etherd/discover" tells the driver to find out what AoE